 - Allows viewer to read content without purchasing Microsoft applications

 Click the Acrobat plugin tab on the toolbar.
-To double check the accessibility settings are enabled, click preferences.
+If the Acrobat plug-in doesn't appear in Word, visit Get the Adobe Acrobat tab to Appear for directions.
+To check the accessibility settings are enabled, click preferences.

 Be sure the box titled Enable Accessibility and Reflow with tagged Adobe PDF is checked and click OK.